swooby/openai-openapi-kotlin/README.md

 * There is https://github.com/openai/openai-java, which OpenAI describes as "The official Java library for the OpenAI API", but:
   1. That "official" library lags behind https://github.com/openai/openai-openapi/blob/master/openapi.yaml
-     For example, as of 2025/02/12 is is **STILL** lacking OpenAI's Realtime API (https://platform.openai.com/docs/api-reference/realtime), which is my main use case.
+     For example: OpenAI's Realtime API (https://platform.openai.com/docs/api-reference/realtime),
+     which is my main use case, is in https://github.com/openai/openai-openapi/blob/master/openapi.yaml, but as of 2025/03/28 it is **STILL** not in https://github.com/openai/openai-java. :/
   2. `openai-java` is actually a nearly fully modernized Kotlin library, so the name `openai-java` is legacy;
      it really should be named `openai-kotlin`.